samsheffield/Senior_Studio/docs/week1.md

 2. Communicate your project goals (design goals + player experience goals).
 3. Identify key areas, biggest risks, and unknowns about your project.
 3. Use your prototypes as the basis for your game's development.
 4. Identify a realistic scope for your work relative to your team size/composition.
-5. Sketch out a development schedule .
+5. Sketch out a development schedule.

 ### Planning & Making